 Quick!
 Get the camera!
-From the Lock screen, just swipe up.
-Or swipe up from the bottom edge of the screen to open Control Center, then tap 1.
+From the Lock screen, just swipe up up.
+Or swipe up from the bottom edge of the screen to open Control Center, then tap ...

 Note: When you open Camera from the Lock screen, you can view and edit photos and videos you take while the device is locked by tapping the thumbnail at the lower-left corner of the screen.
-To share photos and videos, first unlock iPad.
+To share photos and videos, first unlock iPod touch.

-With iPad, you can take both still photos and videos using the front FaceTime camera or the back camera.
+With iPod touch, you can take both still photos and videos using the FaceTime camera on the front or, on some models, the iSight camera on the back.